AlexandreYembo/hydra-authentication/README.md

 ### Hydra.Identity.API

 Implements the interface to perform actions available so far:
-- Register a new user
+1. Register a new user

-- Allow to login an user and get the token
+2. Allow to login an user and get the token

-- Allow to refresh a token by providing the token Guid.
+3. Allow to refresh a token by providing the token Guid.

+4. Dispatch a command to the application to process the logic and expect a CommandResult (with success or failed scenario).

 #### Hydra.Identity.Application

-Implement the CQRS design architecture
+Contains commands and event and Business logic.

 1. Commands and Commands Handlers (change the entity status on database)